A comprehensive two-day training course for first-time managers in publishing.

 - What makes a good manager?

-- Team roles assessment to introduce you to your own strengths and weaknesses
+- Team roles assessment: identifying your own - and others' - strengths and weaknesses

 - Giving feedback